 “You shoved it back wrong,” the skinny fuck at the bike shop said.
 “We are going to replace it this time, but next time you will have to pay $200.”
 Fuck me.

 Other times, I put the battery on the charger the night before.
-Next morning, I put the bike on the car, drive 15 miles to ride the only hill in Mesa, Az.
-Shit, left the battery on the charger at home.
+Next morning, I put the bike on the car, drive 15 miles to ride the only hill in Mesa, Az., or 20 miles to the national forest… Shit, left the battery on the charger at home.

-Fucking engineers turned my “zen” machine into a half-fucking computer that breaks every time I look at it wrong.
+“Engineers” turned my “zen” machine into a half-computer that breaks every time I look at it wrong.

 I like big lights and I cannot lie…

 I love to sleep in.
 In southern Arizona for half the year, I can’t ride in the sun without heat stroke and skin cancer.
-The skinny fucks are up before dawn and done with a 3-hour-ride by 8 a.m.
+The skinny fucks with all their pigment are up before dawn and done with a 3-hour-ride by 8 a.m.

 I’m the biking vampire — and that takes big lights.
 From a distance, I look like a messed up motorcycle pressed up against the curb.